 I’m proud of the work we do at Booz Allen.
-In an era of tight budgets and stretched resources, my team helps ensure the Army is equipped with the capabilities it needs to defend against rising global threats.
+In an era of tight budgets and stretched resources, my team helps ensure the U.S Army is equipped with the capabilities it needs to defend against rising global threats.

 In fact, we’re responsible for the Global Threat Mitigation Program, the largest contract ever awarded to Booz Allen to date.
 But while I’m proud of that, my driving passion is to continue serving warfighters.
 The work we do with soldiers across the Army helps them operate in a dangerous environment.

 To live and come home.
 That’s what’s important.

 Vice President Jay Dodd is a leader in our Army business, primarily focused on the operations portfolio.
 Jay serves clients in the Army’s major organizations—such as the U.S. Army Training and Doctrine Command, U.S. Army Forces Command, and Army Service Component Commands, among others—that are responsible for generating, supporting, and employing current—and future—trained and ready landpower forces.